 Other tips for photographing a solar eclipse:

 - Be sure to set up and check your settings before you shoot.
 You may even want to try some solar photography in advance of the eclipse so you have an understanding of the conditions and effect of the solar filter on your shots.

 - Conditions change quickly during an eclipse, so you’ll need to have your camera set to manual and adjust throughout the eclipse.

 - During the total eclipse, set your F-stop to between 8 and 16, and your shutter speed between 1/30 to 1/4000.
 You’ll need to adjust these both as more of the sun is obscured.

 - During totality, you may need to change your settings in a matter of moments, but will still need to keep your solar filter on your camera to protect the lens and sensors.

 - In all cases, be sure to mount your camera on a tripod to stabilize your photos and get crystal-clear lines between the moon and the sun.

 In the end, photographing a solar eclipse is partially trial-and-error, so be sure to enjoy the eclipse with your own eyes (through solar eclipse glasses!) too.

-Following the total solar eclipse on June 21, 2020, the next solar eclipse will be a total solar eclipse on December 14, 2020.
-We’ll update this post with details about that eclipse once the June eclipse has ended!
+After the total solar eclipse on April 8, 2024, the next solar eclipse will be an annular solar eclipse on October 2, 2024.
+The 2024 annular solar eclipse will be visible in parts of South America and Antarctica.
+I’ll update this post with details about that eclipse once the April eclipse has ended!

-If you have other questions about the 2020 annular solar eclipse, let us know in the comments!
+Have other questions about the next solar eclipse in 2024?
+Let me know in the comments!